CorvidAeon/HackTheBox/writeup.md

 ########################################################################
 ```

 So this site will probably ban us for a bit if we scan too fast.
-Might as well check some standard stuff first, it is supposed to be an easy box after all.
+We might as well check some standard enumeration targets first; it is supposed to be an "easy" box after all.
-Let's check robots.txt first.
+Let's check robots.txt.
 There is one disallowed url:
 ```
 #              __
 #      _(\    |@@|